Kamal (Deploy to any VPS)#

 Pegasus supports container-based deployment to any Linux server using Kamal.

-In the setup here we will run all the services on a single server however Kamal is designed to work with multiple servers,
+By default, Pegasus will run all the services on a single server, but Kamal is designed to work with multiple servers,

-so you can easily move services to separate servers and update the Kamal configuration in deploy/config/deploy.yml
+so you can easily move services to separate servers and update the Kamal configuration in config/deploy.yml

 .